Haunted Honeymoon: Reception

 The film received unfavorable reviews.
 In The New York Times, Walter Goodman wrote that "with agreeable people like Mr. Wilder, Gilda Radner and Dom DeLuise (relatively restrained in the role of a dowager aunt) on call, a few laughs are guaranteed, but there just aren't enough of them amid the intentionally creaky creakings."
 Variety wrote that the film "provokes a few chuckles along the way, but no guffaws."

 Sid Smith of the Chicago Tribune was negative of Wilder and many of the cast, criticizing the movie for "lamebrained, old-fashioned thinking behind every joke, character, set-up, plot device and even the set."
 In the British magazine White Dwarf, Alex Stewart wrote, "Amid Wilder's overindulgence in timid, repetitive gags, it's hard to sort out who's plotting with whom to bump off who else, and harder still to care.
 Only an admirably unpredictable performance from Dom DeLuise as wacky old Aunt Kate puts any kind of edge on the silliness at all."

 However, some critics were more complimentary, with Kevin Thomas of the Los Angeles Times calling it "an amusing, bouncy horror comedy that has fun with not only the old-dark-house genre but also those corny but beloved scare shows of the Golden Age of Radio."

-On review aggregator website Rotten Tomatoes, the film holds an approval rating of 18%, based on eleven reviews, and an average rating of 3.6/10.
+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 9%, based on eleven reviews, and an average rating of 3.2/10.
 The film received a 29 rating on Metacritic.
 Audiences polled by CinemaScore gave the film an average grade "C−" on an A+ to F scale.

-Dom DeLuise won the Razzie Award for Worst Supporting Actress for his performance in drag.
+Dom DeLuise won the Golden Raspberry Award for Worst Supporting Actress for his performance in drag at the 7th Golden Raspberry Awards.